 Sept.
 2, 2015 vs. Rays

-Davis hit 47 home runs in 2015, his second-highest single-season mark to date, so it should come as no surprise that he actually hit two walk-off homers that year.
+Davis hit 47 home runs in 2015, his second-highest single-season mark, so it should come as no surprise that he actually hit two walk-off homers that year.
 Coincidentally, both walk-offs were part of multi-homer games.
-Davis' walk-off bomb vs. Matt Andriese remains the longest tracked home run of his career.
+Davis' walk-off bomb vs. Matt Andriese was the longest tracked home run of his career.

 April 30, 2021 vs. Marlins